testcontainers/testcontainers-native/modules/README.md

 ### Where to Publish Modules?

-Some modules are stored in [this repository](https://github.com/testcontainers/testcontainers-c) for demo and prototyping purposes.
+Some modules are stored in [this repository](https://github.com/testcontainers/testcontainers-native) for demo and prototyping purposes.
 You are welcome to add your modules there too.
-If you develop new modules, once `vcpkg` or `Conan` packaging is implemented for Testcontainers C, you might want to develop your module in a standalone repository instead.
+If you develop new modules, once `vcpkg` or `Conan` packaging is implemented for Testcontainers Native, you might want to develop your module in a standalone repository instead.